Vivojay/mariana-music-player/Future Ideas and Issues to Address.md

 ```
 Easter Eggs (Fun stuff)
 Make into an executable release -> Host on GitHub
+COLOUR OUTPUT
 IMPLEMENT QUEUE PLAYING
 Currently beta features are switched on by default and cannot be opted out of; Change this...

 MIGRATE ENTIRELY TO python-vlc FOR PLAYING SONGS OF ANY KIND(CODEC)...

+MAKE THE STEP-BY-STEP WIZARD FOR INITIAL SETUP A BREEZE...
+(Already kinda is...?)
+    ASK 3 QUESTIONS                         ???
+(Do we really need it?)
+    TELL 3 THINGS                           ???
+(Do we really need it?)
+    ASK IF YOU WANT TO START APP NOW...     ???
+(Do we really need it?)

 Save all recursive file paths from all lib dirs in a libpaths files for quick reload
 Mark unplayable/corrupt song files and exclude them from libpaths